LucyWilcox/LucyWilcox.github.io/_portfolio/7_project.markdown

 	(map (map true istrue) add1)  -> error
 	---

-Generic types can also be used:
+Generic types can also be used

 	---
 	(defun map2 (a b) ((-> (<T>) <S>) <T>) (a b))
 	(map2 add1 (map2 add1 3))   -> 5